Make your own path

 We ALL have our personal challenges and we all like to put the spotlight on our shoulders.

 In summary, I try not to look spoiled, life is hard for everybody.
 But if we keep hiding our feelings internally we will never be able to overcome our fears.
-So here I am, sharing my experiences still doubting and thinking what others might think about this.
+So here I am, sharing my experiences still doubting and thinking about what others might think about this.